typemeta/funcj/parser/readme.md

 ### The `eof` Combinator

-The `Combinator.eof` parser will succeed if the end of the inout stream is reached, otherwise it will fail.
+The `Combinator.eof` parser will succeed if the end of the input stream is reached, otherwise it will fail.

 ### The `satisfy` Combinator